Cha Jun-hwan: 2024–25 season: Asian Winter Games champion and Four Continents silver

-2025–26 season
+2025–26 season: Milano Cortina Olympics, Four Continents silver, and struggles with boot problems

-Cha opened the season by competing on the 2025–26 ISU Challenger Series, winning gold at the 2025 CS Kinoshita Group Cup.
+Cha opened the season by competing on the 2025–26 Challenger Series, winning gold at the 2025 CS Kinoshita Group Cup.
 The following month, he competed at the 2025 CS Denis Ten Memorial Challenge but was forced the withdraw following the short program due to boot problems.
-Issues with his skates continued at the 2025 Cup of China a couple weeks later, where Cha finished the event in eighth place overall.
-A couple weeks later, at the 2025 NHK Trophy, Cha placed third in the short program but only tenth in the free skate, dropping to fifth place overall.
+Issues with his skates continued at the 2025 Cup of China only weeks later, where Cha finished the event in eighth place overall.
+A couple weeks following that event, Cha competed at the 2025 NHK Trophy.
+He placed third in the short program but only tenth in the free skate, dropping to fifth place overall.
 Following his free skate, he shared, "I wasn't that disappointed with my skating today.
 For the past few months, I haven't been able to practice as much as I wanted due to boot issues.
 So, I'll just accept today's result and regroup to prepare for the second half of the season."

+In early December, Cha finished second at the Korean Ranking Competition, which named him to the 2026 Four Continents team and placed him in the lead for the Milan Olympics team selection.
+After the event, he shared that he had not yet found a solution to his boot problems and would likely have to purchase new ones.
+He said that he felt a bit exhausted but regained his strength thanks to the support, adding, "Although I'm preparing under difficult circumstances, I won't give up until the end."
+The following month, Cha won his tenth consecutive national title at the 2026 South Korean Championships.
+Following the event, he was named to the 2026 Winter Olympic team.

+Prior to the Four Continents Championships, it was announced that Cha had decided to bring back his "Balada para un Loco" free program from the previous season.
+At the event, he placed sixth in the short program and won the free skate to win the silver medal overall, only 0.11 points behind gold medalist, Kao Miura.
+"I'm very happy about my performance today," said Cha after the free skate.
+"I'm glad that I can skate here, because the last three months I was very unstable.
+After nationals, I could train properly, especially in these two weeks.
+Yesterday I made mistakes, but even then, I was really happy that I can skate here and enjoy the competition."